gazellekit/gazelle/README.md

 ## Sponsors

 <p align="justify">
-I work in this project entirely in my spare time, because I believe in a more <em>open</em> AEC industry.
+I work on this project entirely in my spare time, because I believe in a more <em>open</em> AEC industry.
 Nevertheless, server costs and admin fees are real!
 I welcome all financial contributions that can help to keep the vision alive.
 Please check out my <strong>GitHub Sponsors</strong> link if you'd like to donate.
 </p>

 Thank You.